9-channel audio, live-input magnetic tape loop (22-meter long), video projection 2 hour 32 min loop, satellite ocean data, iron print.

 Chlorophyll-Ocean-Iron-Breath, installation view, May-June 2022, Slought Foundation, Philadelphia, part of Gas Exchanges & The Right to Breathe (photo: Dejan Ivković)

-Every second breath on land is derived from oxygen produced in oceans.
+Every second breath on earth is derived from oxygen produced in oceans.
 Marine phytoplankton, cyanobacteria, and algae emit oxygen during photosynthesis in an ongoing process through which the Earth first acquired its oxygenated atmosphere.
-Chlorophyll-bearing organisms – the distribution of which is estimated by way of satellite monitoring of ocean spectral data – are a key oxygen producer (up to 80% of world oxygen) and also a critical component in earth’s carbon cycle as well as constituting the base of the marine food web.
+Chlorophyll-bearing organisms – the distribution of which is estimated by way of satellite monitoring of ocean spectral data – are a key oxygen producer (approximately 50% of world oxygen) and also a critical component in earth’s carbon cycle as well as constituting the base of the marine food web.
 Fossil fuels, currently shortening breaths, are themselves remnants of ancient marine algae whose aeration has long expired.
 Approximately 2.4 billion years ago, long before oxygen-metabolizing lungs existed, dissolved iron in the oceans merged with the photosynthesized oxygen, depositing brown, ocher, and red layers of rust (iron oxide) in seabeds worldwide.
 This period in which the Earth’s atmosphere was initially aerated with ocean-produced oxygen is known as the Great Oxidation Event (GOE).

 Chlorophyll-Ocean-Iron-Breath, GOE banded iron formation sedimentary rock (photo: Andre Karwath)